Windshield Tint Laws 2025: What’s Legal, What’s Not, and What to Consider

 But here’s the catch: the laws?
 They’re not the same everywhere.
 Not even close.
+Car window tinting regulations can vary widely by state, affecting how dark or reflective your tint can be and what’s allowed for different car windows.

 So, Can You Tint a Windshield in 2025?

-Short answer: Yes… but only to a point.
+Short answer: Yes… But only to a point.

-Most states in the U.S. allow some level of automotive window tinting on the windshield but usually only on the top portion (what’s often referred to as the “AS-1 line”).
+Most states in the U.S. allow some level of automotive window tinting on the windshield, but usually only on the top portion (what’s often referred to as the “AS-1 line”).
 It’s typically a strip, maybe 4 to 6 inches deep, just enough to block sun glare without affecting your visibility.
 Think of it like wearing a hat with a brim.
 Helpful, but not a total cover.

 In 2025, that rule hasn’t changed dramatically, but enforcement has tightened in several regions.
 Why?
 Advancements in tinting materials like transparent ceramic tints have made it easier to apply nearly invisible films that still block UV and infrared light.
 They don’t look dark, but they work.
 That’s caused regulators to revisit older definitions of what counts as “tint.”